dbbs-lab/bsb-core/docs/getting-started/simulations/guide_nest.rst

               )
             )

-Using the :guilabel:`device` key, you select the type of device to use, and with :guilabel:`targetting`, you specify the target objects of the device.
 In our example, we add a ``poisson_generator`` that simulates cells spiking at ``20`` Hz.
 These latter "cells" are each connected one ``top_type`` cell and transmit their spike events with a delay of `1` ms and the weight of the connection is ``40``.